AWS Storage Gateway

 • Database storage

-• For Database backup or storage, EC2 instances using EBS volumes are a natural choice for database storage and workloads.
+• For Database backup or storage, EC2 instances using EBS volumes or managed database services (RDS, Aurora) are better choices.

 Performance

-• As the Storage Gateway VM sits between the application, underlying on-premises storage and S3, the performance experienced will be dependent upon a number of factors, including the speed and configuration of the underlying local disks, the network bandwidth between the iSCSI initiator and gateway VM, the amount of local storage allocated to the gateway VM, and the bandwidth between the gateway VM and S3.
+• Performance depends on the speed and configuration of underlying local disks, network bandwidth between the iSCSI initiator and gateway VM, amount of local storage allocated to the gateway VM, and bandwidth between the gateway VM and AWS.

-• Storage Gateway only uploads incremental changes (data that has changed), which minimizes the amount of data sent over the Internet.
+• Storage Gateway efficiently uses Internet bandwidth by only uploading incremental changes (data that has changed), minimizing data sent over the Internet.

-• AWS Direct Connect can be used to further increase throughput and reduce the network costs by establishing a dedicated network connection between the on-premises gateway and AWS.
+• AWS Direct Connect can be used to increase throughput and reduce network costs by establishing a dedicated network connection between the on-premises gateway and AWS.

 Durability and Availability